 This is why having a topic you care about is so important.
-You will run out of ideas quickly if you’re not knowledgeable about it or don’t care enough about what you’re writing.
+You will run out of ideas quickly if you’re not knowledgeable about them or don’t care enough about what you’re writing.

 Pro Tip: Use Google to come up with additional ideas.